Ananym/welcome-to-nexus/misc/terminology.md

 - WS
   - World shout, message to the entire game
   - Available via kruna consumables or once hourly via the free world shout orb from the inns
+  - OR, "Wisdom star", a celebration event with bonus exp available (these days, costs [daily coins](economy/daily-coins.md))

 - Whisper
   - Direct message a player, on the " key